-Prerequisite(s): ACC\ E113 or ACC\ E101 and ENG\ E092, each with a grade of "C" or higher
+Prerequisite(s): ACC E113 or ACC E101 and ENG E092, each with a grade of "C" or higher

-A basic study of Managerial Accounting concepts as they relate to the planning, implementation, control and evaluation of the entity's
+A basic study of Managerial Accounting concepts as they relate to the planning, implementation, control and evaluation of the entity's financial performance.
+Emphasis is placed on cost behavior and control and the preparation and use of budgets as a management tool.
 Substantial lab time will be required in the computer lab.
 The textbook and an on-line supplemental access code (bundle) are required.

-ACC\ E123 - Accounting Software Applications (3 credits) Code(s): BUS
+ACC E123 - Accounting Software Applications (3 credits)

-Prerequisite(s) or Parallel(s): ACC\ E117
+Prerequisite(s) or Parallel(s): ACC E117